gnbalekaki/banking/README.md

   - Test Score: 88.42%
   - Average Fit Time: 29.2099 seconds

-Furthermore, we provide a classification report, including precision, recall, and F1 scores for each classifier, as shown below:
+Furthermore, we provide a classification report, including precision, recall, and F1 scores for each classifier, as in the notebook:
+- Logistic Regression Final
+  - Accuracy: 88.85%
+  - prescision: 60.51%
+  - recal: 21.91%
+- Decision Tree
+  - Accuracy: 87.05%
+  - prescision: 46.48%
+  - recal: 48.40%
+- K-Nearest Neighbors
+  - Accuracy: 87.55%
+  - prescision: 47.26%
+  - recal: 27.68%
+- Support Vector Machine
+  - Accuracy: 87.95%
+  - prescision: 53.85%
+  - recal: 0.64%

  ## Findings for all classifiers:
 - * Logistic Regression shows excellent generalization with a nearly identical train score (89.15%) and test score (89.14%), indicating that it performs well on both training and unseen data.
 The average fit time of 0.4392 seconds suggests it is relatively fast to train.